+The proportion of total output in an industry produced by the four largest firms in an industry.
+This is one of two common concentration ratios.
+The other is the eight-firm concentration ratio.
+Another related measure is the Herfindahl index.
+The four-firm concentration ratio is commonly used to indicate the degree to which an industry is oligopolistic and the extent of market control held by the four largest firms in the industry.
 The four-firm concentration ratio is calculated based on the market shares of the largest firms in the industry.
 A four-firm concentration ratio over 90 (that is, 90 percent of industry output is produced by the four largest firms) is a good indication of oligopoly and that these four firms have significant market control.

 Alternatively a four-firm concentration ratio of 0.001 (that is, the four largest firms are responsible for one-thousandth of one percent of industry output) is good indication that the industry is monopolistically competitive and that the four largest firms have very little market control.
 However, because there is a fine line between oligopoly and monopolistic competition, there is no distinct concentration ratio that can be used to separate one market structure from the other.